Aerodynamics at the Particle Level: Total force on the surface of the airfoil

 It is hoped that an understanding of the true causes of aerodynamic effects will lead to new aerodynamic designs and the rethinking of designs already created.
 Imagine, for a moment, that in the absence of a tractable mathematical model, non-mathematical understanding is possible.

-\section{Total force on the surface of the airfoil}
+\chapter{Total force on the surface of the airfoil}

-For perfectly elastic collisions the effect on a surface over an area $\Delta {\bf A}$ results in a force, $\Delta {\bf F}$ with components normal and transverse to the area.
+For perfectly elastic collisions the effect on a surface over an area $\Delta {\mathbf A}$ results in a force, $\Delta {\mathbf F}$ with components normal and transverse to the area.

-where $m$ is the mass of one particle and the ${{\bf a}}_i$ are the accelerations of the particles hitting the surface area $\Delta {\bf A}$ and the summation is over the area.
-The normal component is due to pressure and the transverse component is due to the viscous interaction of the fluid with the surface.
+where $m$ is the mass of one particle and the ${\mathbf a}_i$ are the accelerations of the particles hitting the surface area $\Delta {\mathbf A}$ and the summation is over the area.
+The normal components of the ${\mathbf a}_i$\textquotesingle s are due to pressure and the transverse components are due to the viscous interaction of the fluid with the surface and with itself. \\

 As the particles move over the surface, they are affected by the molecular protuberances on the surface and by Van der Waals forces between the particles and the surface.
-This friction force is proportional to the area $\Delta {\mathbf A}$ as well.
+This friction, i.e., viscosity, force is proportional to the area $\Delta {\mathbf A}$ as well.

 The total force on the airfoil, then, is the vector sum of the normal and tangential force components over the total airfoil area:

 The integral form of this equation is